 We observed the serving of the lunchtime meal in the dining room.
+The daily menu was displayed on a white board showing patients what is available at each mealtime.
 Staff had made an effort to ensure patients were comfortable throughout their meal.
-The daily menu was displayed in both written and pictorial form, showing patients what is available at each mealtime.
 A choice of meal was offered and the food was attractively presented and smelled appetising.
 The food appeared nutritious and was covered on transfer whilst being taken to patients' rooms.
 There was a variety of drinks available.
 Patients wore clothing protectors if required and staff wore aprons when serving or assisting with meals.
 Staff demonstrated their knowledge of patients' likes and dislikes regarding food and drinks, how to modify fluids and how to care for patients during mealtimes.
 Adequate numbers of staff were observed assisting patients with their meal appropriately, in an unhurried manner and a registered nurse was overseeing the mealtime.